sbenthall/bluestocking/README.md

     python tests.py

-To run factchecker demo:
+To run factchecker demo, try this:

     python factchecker.py "The sky is not blue."

+or this:

+    python factchecker.py "People never eat fish.
+Goldfish are unpopular."

-This test a document against the simple English Wikipedia articles for each word in the tested document.
+This test a document against the Simple English Wikipedia articles for each word in the tested document.
 Try replacing test-factchecker.txt with your own text file!